doranchang/Pomelo/README.md

 The application will start on http://127.0.0.1:5000.

 Testing:
 You can test the service using curl commands in your terminal.
-Here are some example commands to submit events and retrieve the summary:
+Here are some example commands to submit events:

-Submit Events
-Submit Transaction Authorized Event:

    ```bash
    curl -X POST http://127.0.0.1:5000/submit_event \